limi-projects/Tech_No_Babble/docs/computing/powershell.md

 # PowerShell
-PowerShell (PS) is a command line shell and scripting language.
+PowerShell (PS) is a command-line shell and scripting language.

-Instead of being a strictly compile/interpreted language, powershell compiles to an _abstract syntax tree_ (AST) which checks your code first before running it.
+Instead of being a strictly compile/interpreted language, PowerShell compiles to an _abstract syntax tree_ (AST), which checks your code first before running it.
 It does not create an executable like compiled languages, nor does it interpret line-by-line like an interpreted language.

-It is case insensitive.

-Notably, PS is insensitive to data types when piping.
-All i/o is text based, so fewer formatting operations are necessary.
+It is case-insensitive and is insensitive to data types when piping.
+All i/o is text-based, so fewer formatting operations are necessary.

 ## Cmdlets
 Commands in PS are called cmdlets (commandlets).
-These are compiled commands that are built via .NET.
+These are compiled commands that are built via `.NET`.
 Cmdlets are named according to `verb-noun` syntax.
 - `Get-Verb`: Shows all available verbs.
 - `Get-Command`: Shows all available commands.
 We can refine this search further via:
     - `Get-Command -Noun alias*`: Lists all commands with the noun `alias`.
     - `Get-Command -Verb Get -Noun alias*`: Lists all commands with the verb `Get` and the noun `alias`.
 - `Get-Help`: Displays helpful information.
-    - For specific cmdlets we can use `Get-Help <cmdlet>`.
+    - For specific cmdlets, we can use `Get-Help <cmdlet>`.
     - Use `Update-Help` to update the documentation.
     - Altenatively, use `Get-Help <cmdlet> -Online` to view up-to-date help online.